microsoftgraph/microsoft-graph-docs-contrib/concepts/sharepoint-concept-overview.md

 ### Unleash your data with SharePoint lists

 [Lists][list] are the foundation for data storage in SharePoint.
-[Create lists][create] to store a variety of business data, from a simple customer contact list to a custom business application, fronted with PowerApps.
+[Create lists][create] to store a variety of business data, from a simple customer contact list to a custom business application, fronted with Power Apps.
 When you use [columns][] to define your schema, SharePoint can protect the integrity of your data as well as enable  rich indexing, querying, and search capabilities.

 ### Bring the power of lists to your team's files